Radhika Sanghani

-Radhika Sanghani is a writer and journalist who has contributed to publications including The Daily Telegraph.
+Radhika Sanghani is a British writer and journalist who has contributed to publications including The Daily Telegraph.
 She is also the author of books such as Virgin: A Novel and Not That Easy.

 Education

 Sanghani attended Haberdashers' Aske's School for Girls, an independent school in Elstree, England, and later pursued a degree in English at University College London.
 She then completed a Master of Arts in Newspaper Journalism at City University.

 Career

 Sanghani's motivation to pursue a career in journalism was sparked by the example set by Sue Lloyd-Roberts, particularly her investigative work that shed light on the constraints faced by women worldwide.
 In 2012, she embarked on a role as a graduate trainee at The Daily Telegraph and remained with the publication for five years, serving as a features writer and columnist.
 As of September 2017 she works as a freelance writer.
 Sanghani specialises in gender issues, social affairs and lifestyle feature writing.

 In 2015, Sanghani garnered attention by asserting that office air conditioning is sexist.
 Her assertion evoked a range of responses, spanning from negative reactions to outright ridicule.